 Smelly pet breath isn’t normal

 The good news is, in most cases, dental disease is preventable with regular dental examinations and the appropriate ongoing dental care.
 There are things you can do at home to ensure your pet’s teeth are in top condition.
-Having a free dental health check at your local Greencross Vets will give you and your pet a good starting point.
+Having a dental health check at your local Greencross Vets will give you and your pet a good starting point.

 Book a dental check up with your local Greencross Vets team today.